module Format: sig .. end

 val open_hvbox : int -> unit

-opens a new pretty-printing box
+open_hvbox d opens a new pretty-printing box

-with offset d
+with offset d.

 This box is 'horizontal-vertical': it behaves as an